solus-project/linux-steam-integration/README.rst

 configuration for affecting all accounts, and lastly the vendor configuration, which may be provided by the integrator.

 Currently this INI file supports two options.
+The root section in this INI file must be ``[Steam]``.

 ``use-native-runtime = $boolean``